General Information | Agenda | Register

 Our presentation will look a recent fraud trends and statistics from the last 3 ACFE Reports to the Nations, with a focus on trends related to the emergence of data analytics.
 We will also dive into several case studies of recent fraud cases in the public sector and discuss how data analysis and monitoring could have been utilized to detect the fraud much sooner.
 Finally, we will provide an overview of the key questions to ask as you begin to incorporate data analysis into your organization’s risk program.

-Managing Director, Forensics and Litigation Services, Weaver and Cal Webb III, Risk Advisory Director, Gradient Solutions Corporation
+Travis Casner, CFE, Managing Director, Forensics and Litigation Services, Weaver and Cal Webb III, Risk Advisory Director, Gradient Solutions Corporation

 Kalahari Salon C-D | Lobby Level